athackst/jekyll-collection-pages/demo/_docs/troubleshooting.md

 ## Pagination navigation broken

 - When using `paginate`, render pagination links with `page.paginator.previous_page_path` and `page.paginator.next_page_path`.
-These are relative to the generated page directory.
+The plugin now emits paths that already include the generated tag/category directory (e.g. `docs/category/reference/`), so piping them through `relative_url` produces working absolute URLs.
-- Verify the configured `paginate` value is an integer.
-Strings will be coerced but emit warnings.
+- Verify the configured `paginate` value is a positive integer.
+Non-numeric values raise an error and zero/negative values fall back to single-page generation.
 - To link back to the first page, use the page directory:

   ```liquid